 Travelling solo - why we think it’s empowering and emancipating.

 The travel sector has finally started to oust the ‘single’ word when it comes to independent exploration of our world.
 No more defining a traveller by their relationship status - thus removing stigma from solo travel and replacing it with strength in individualism.
-At Loco2 we celebrate the solo word in travel and, from experience, we know that travelling by train is the perfect way to do so.
+We celebrate the solo word in travel and, from experience, we know that travelling by train is the perfect way to do so.

 It’s worth swapping quite a few other words around, in fact, to highlight the joys of independent travel.
 The most common synonyms of ‘alone’ are,, ‘deserted’, ‘loner’, ‘forlorn’ and even ‘abandoned’.
 For women in particular, this is sometimes how you are still perceived when travelling solo.
 Having access to travel and tourism is a UN human right*, whether you are married, a mother, menopausal or simply in need of me time.